 Bellagio The Italian Lakes, Italy Travel Guide

 The proximity to the mountains also brings in influences like polenta and cured meats from the Valtellina valley.
-Bellagio's dining scene balances these traditional elements with international offerings, catering to its diverse tourist population while preserving local flavors.
+Bellagio's dining scene balances these traditional elements with foreign offerings, catering to its diverse tourist population while preserving local flavors.

 Find at many lakeside restaurants.